tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-10-04-impact-on-server-load.md

 [Wordfence][Wordfence] has a lot of options.
 So I leave them as just after installation.

-On the other hand, options for [IP Geo Block][IP-Geo-Block] are changed as
+On the other hand, options for [IP Geo Block 2.1.5][IP-Geo-Block] are changed as follows:
-follows:

 ![Validation target settings]({{ "/img/2015-10/ValidationTarget.png" | prepend: site.baseurl }}
  "Validation target settings"